FKW9/collatz-visualization/README.md

   (Because python was too slow for me, even with ctypes and numpy arrays/numbers...)

 ## How to run:
 - Option 1: Download the executable version in the respective folder.
-(On your own risk!)
+(Only on x64 Systems with x64 Python)
 - Option 2: Clone the repository and start the script with
 ```
 python main.py